Racers win team percentage award at State B

-The Rapid City Racers had 14 swimmers competed in the the South Dakota State B Championship Swim Meet in Mitchell Feb.
+The Rapid City Racers had 14 swimmers competing in the the South Dakota State B Championship Swim Meet in Mitchell Feb.
 21-23.

 The Racers had several kids swimming personal best times, wining the the team percentage award, which is given to the team that has the highest average points in events that it has participants.
 It awards teams for quality over number of participants.